roman-milk/roman-milk.github.io/a-secretary-changed.md

+===

- ****** A Secretary Changed Ch.
-19 ****** bysubslutjenna© But first, it went, let me take a selfie.
+But first, it went, let me take a selfie.
 And that's what I did.
 A few selfies actually.
 Naked at first.
 Then just in my panties.
 Then I picked out one of my new dresses.
 A cute little pink and white minidress.
 Strapless and tight.
 Very short, showing off plenty of leg and cleavage.
 A few more selfies then I slipped on my new little ankle boots.
 Black patent leather with four inch heels.
 Very cute.
 A few more selfies and it was time to go.
 As I got in my car and drove to the Pink Partridge I was a very bad girl.
 Posting my new selfies onto my FB page.
 Not the indecent ones mind you.
 Just the ones of me in my dress.
 Legs apart and bending down so my cleavage was popping out.

  I didn't think there was anything wrong with that.
 Unless you think being on social media while driving is bad.
 I know it is, and I felt guilty about it, so I put my phone down and slapped myself on the wrist with a giggle.
 Just ahead was my destination.
 The Pink Partridge salon.
 Maybe just a small tattoo.
 Or maybe a new piercing.
 Maybe both?